Great Dane temperature and weather requirements are not that much different than those of other breeds.

 However, keep in mind that each dog is different and you should always consult a licensed veterinarian if you have any questions or concerns about your dog.

 Yes, Great Danes need accommodations during extreme temperature days, but really it is not much different than most dogs.
+Be mindful of Great Dane heating and cooling.

 Yes, you have some dogs that are built for the snow or built for the desert, but on average most dogs need to be cared for during a long hour at the dog park or playing in sub zero weather.